abdulwasih2003/Exp-3-Create-a-Web-Layout-using-FLEXBOX/README.md

 ## OUTPUT:
 ![image](https://github.com/Karthikeyan21001828/MERN_EX03/assets/93427303/b08a1d80-d1e7-4182-bd42-a81cd6328b98)
 ## RESULT:
-html & css code to create Web-Layout using FLEXBOX has been created and output has been verified.
+Thus the HTML & CSS code to create Web-Layout using FLEXBOX has been created and output has been verified.